Last Will and Testament Georgia Law

-A Last Will and Testament Georgia is a critical part of planning for the future.
-A Georgia estate lawyer can help you prepare and get your documents in order.
+A Last Will and Testament is a critical part of planning for the future.
+A GA estate lawyer can help you prepare and get your documents in order.

-The process of writing a legally binding last will and testament in Georgia is a complex one.
+The process of writing a legally binding will in GA is a complex one.
 As wills and probate are both specialized legal fields, it would behoove you to retain an established business attorney, such as found at the Faulkner Law Offices in Marietta, GA.
-Stan Faulkner can provide you with guidance to secure your estate for your beneficiaries and loved ones.
+Stan Faulkner can provide you with guidance to secure your residence for your beneficiaries and loved ones.

 What is a Georgia Last Will and Testament?

 To ensure your property is distributed the way you want it to be, it is important that you create a will.
 If you die without a will, your personal property will be distributed according to “intestacy” laws.

 How do I file a will in Georgia?

 Although it isn’t required, filing wills gives you a safe place to store your last wishes.
 This ensures the document won’t become lost somewhere among your other papers after death.